John Dean: the Selston Wizard

 Other highlights of John’s career:

-Where he finished as England’s joint second best performer alongside Kevin Ashurst, behind champion to be Dave Thomas.
+- Earning a full England cap in the 1981 Warks.
+Avon World Championships, where he finished as England’s joint second best performer alongside Kevin Ashurst, behind champion-to-be Dave Thomas.

-John’s idea of angling paradise is fishing Burton Joyce or Shelford on the opposite bank when it was a match mecca back in the late 70s / early 80s.
+John’s idea of angling paradise is fishing Burton Joyce or Shelford on the opposite bank when it was a match mecca back in the late 70s/early 80s.
 That was when he had the Midas touch: he was simply a winning machine.
-He was the man who emerged from early struggles in the golden valley to become a true waggler wizard, conquered the Trent like no other before him or since.
+He was the man who emerged from early struggles in the golden valley to become a true waggler wizard, and conquered the Trent like no other before him or since.